alneuma/OFsim/README.md

-# Online-Friends-Simulator
+# OFsim

-This is a small webapp that uses bots to simulate a chatroom experience. by Alrik Neumann
+Online-Friends-Sumulator is a small webapp that uses bots to simulate a chatroom experience.

 ## disclaimer